-As an application of Pareto’s law, some business analysts propose that organizational changes are usually 80% evolutionary (incremental changes, falling often under the realm of Operations) and 20% revolutionary (major innovations, the realm of R&D, top leadership initiatives).
+As an application of Pareto’s law, the 80/20 Rule, discussed in Chapter 1, some business analysts propose that organizational changes are usually 80% evolutionary (incremental changes, falling often under the realm of Operations) and 20% revolutionary (major innovations, the realm of R&D, top leadership initiatives).
 Whether this is true or not, the operations manager, like many managers, spends the large majority of their time and effort on making small efficiency or capacity improvements in internal business processes.
 They are often either learning how to affordably scale up their production to meet growing demand, or learning how to do more with less, or at times, both.

-Thus Quality, or quality control, is one key responsibility and foresight function of Operations.
+Quality, or quality control, is a key responsibility and foresight specialty shared between operations and the metrics and planning department.
 Fortunately there is a 130-year-old literature on continuous improvement and quality beginning with the manufacturing efficiency and labor productivity advances of Frederick Taylor’s scientific management (Taylorism) in the 1880s.
 The Toyota Way (2003) is a good intro to Toyota’s methods for continuous quality improvement, including the Kanban system for lean, just-in-time production.
 These methods allowed Toyota to use superior speed of execution, small batch learning and production, and quality as key strategies to grow steadily against much larger auto companies in the 1970s, to their dominant global position today.

-Perhaps the most exciting advance in operations in the last decade has been the generalization of the Toyota Production System as lean and agile methodology.
+One of the more exciting advances in operations in the last decade has been the generalization of the Toyota Production System as lean and agile methodology.
 Scrum is a very simple and very optimized set of lean and agile workflow methods, based on the Do loop, which allow extremely fast learning and doing cycles and fantastic performance gains for small teams.
 Read Sutherland’s Scrum (2014) for a great primer.
 This is currently the best book on operations for small teams that I’ve ever read.
 Read it, and change the way you work.

 Want to be amazed operationally?
 Take a look at Wikispeed, a small scrum-based manufacturer that creates hand-built, 100+MPG cars for $25,000, one at at time, using a vastly accelerated operations process they call Extreme Manufacturing.
-Once you understand how fast, powerful, capable, efficient, and affordable scrum-based small teams can be, you’ll ask yourself how to get that kind of decentralized yet highly accountable operations into everything we do.
+Once you understand how fast, powerful, capable, efficient, and affordable scrum-based small teams can be, you’ll ask how to get that kind of decentralized yet accountable operations into everything we do.
 Could you imagine a scrum-driven health care system?
 A scrum-based urgent care and hospital network?
-One day, it might come to pass.
-Pray.
+One day, something like this might come to pass.